EhsanPeymani/test_fast_api/dependencies-metaclass/README.md

-Here, I am going to use the 'metaclass' singleton pattern and FastAPI dependency injection.
+Here, I am going to use the module-based singleton pattern and FastAPI dependency injection.

 The service generates random numbers to mimic receiving data from remote sensors.
 The data is stored internally, and are accessible via `property: numbers`.